carterww/CS351-final-proj/README.txt

    – If you are not using an IDE, and running through 'java' command in terminal, enter -classpath "..\libs\connectorj.jar;"
      as an argument.
    - For these reasons we recommend using IntelliJ and Eclipse because the classpath is already set in the .iml file provided.
-3) Run the Main class in 'com.groupten.app.Main' to start the application!
+3) Run the Main class in 'src/com.groupten/app/Main' to start the application!

 Common Problems:
 If setup is done incorrectly, these are some common issues and fixes.